West Vancouver Blue Bus

-West Vancouver Blue Bus, formally West Vancouver Municipal Transit, was founded in 1912 and is one of the oldest continuously operated municipal systems in North America.
-The company operates as a sub-contractor to TransLink, Metro Vancouver's regional transportation authority.
+West Vancouver Blue Bus, formally West Vancouver Municipal Transit, was founded in 1914 and is one of the oldest continuously operated municipal systems in North America.
+The system was transferred to BC Transit in 1981 and now operates as a sub-contractor for TransLink, Metro Vancouver's regional transportation authority.

 Routes

 As of April 2020, Blue Bus operates the following 12 routes, serving the cities of West Vancouver, North Vancouver, Vancouver and the Village of Lions Bay: